Load Shed Service for imports

 LSSi procurement competition

 The term of the AESO’s current service contracts, consisting of 330 MW of LSSi from seven companies, with terms of service that commenced in January 2019 and continues until the end of 2021.

 The AESO remains committed to ensuring the energy and ancillary services markets continue to operate together to deliver a reliable, efficient and cost-effective electricity system.
 We have initiated a two-stage competition to procure LSSi for the next service period that will commence in January 2022 and conclude at the end of 2024.

 The LSSi procurement competition’s REOI stage opened on Thursday, Sept.
 17, 2020 and closed at 3:30 p.m.
 (MDT) on Wednesday, Oct.
 7, 2020.
-The purpose of the REOI, which is non-binding for all respondents, is to assist the AESO in identifying parties to express interest in the competition, and to provide information on prospective facilities and feedback on key provisions of the Import Load Shed Agreement.
+The REOI was non-binding for all respondents and was to assist the AESO in identifying parties to express interest in the competition, and to provide information on prospective facilities and feedback on key provisions of the Import Load Shed Agreement.